RonenNess/BonEngine/README.md

 - Fixed setting IsRecievingInput to false in TextInput UI elements (had to change to methods for fix).
 - Increased max section name, max key name, and max line size in config assets.

+# 1.4.0

+**[WIP]**

+- Setting music volume to 0 used to call StopMusic().
+Changed this behavior as setting music volume to 0 is not the same as stopping it and have different use cases.
+- Setting channel volume to 0 used to call StopChannel().
+Changed this behavior as setting sound volume to 0 is not the same as stopping it and have different use cases.

 ## In Memory Of Bonnie

 `BonEngine` is named after my deceased dog, Bonnie.